-How effective is your AdWords account?
+How effective is your Google Ads account?
 You can only have the answer to this if you have conducted a successful White label PPC audit.
-So, what is an AdWords audit and how is its success determined?
+So, what is an Google Ads audit and how is its success determined?
 It is quite simple.
 A good audit begins with an understanding of what you are going to review and the importance of it, followed by the documentation and call to action to each of the items that are being reviewed.

 Here are some steps that can be followed:

 The first step for a successful PPC audit is to reconfirm the goals of your company.
 Are your conversion goals the same?
 Have they changed between audits?
 Has your target audience changed?
 Can you track performance for traffic or leads?
 The answers to these questions will give you a good place to start and will ensure that your audit heads in the right direction.

 #2 Is your account structured appropriately?

 While there are no set rules with respect to the structure of your account, the right kind of structure (that works for you) makes it easier to manage campaigns.
 Your accounts can be structured around business objectives, target audience, product lines, service lines and subject matter.